cairola/ESL/README.md

 ### Exercise 4.9

 Classification of the **vowel** dataset using quadratic discriminant analysis.
+Also added a reduced-rank analysis for data visualization.

 ### Exercise 11.5